Accord-Project/aec3po/README.md

 ## Introduction

 The Architecture Engineering and Construction Compliance Checking and Permitting Ontology (AEC3PO) is a central ontology developed in the context of the EU project ACCORD.

-It uses namespace `https://w3id.org/lbd/aec3po/`, prefixed `aec3po:`.
 AEC3PO is a comprehensive ontology designed to represent the compliance and permitting stage in the construction domain.
 It aims to capture and model various aspects related to building compliance, engineering standards, and permitting processes in the architecture, engineering, and construction industry.
 The ontology is built using Semantic Web technologies, adhering to standards like RDF, OWL, and SKOS.
 It provides a formal and standardised representation of the knowledge and information related to compliance and permitting requirements in the construction domain.

+## Namespace
+The AEC3PO ontology's namespace is `https://w3id.org/lbd/aec3po/`.
+The prefixed is `aec3po:`.

 ## Ontology Requirements